Peckmore/Journey/README.md

 ## Design

-The initial project goals were refined through the research taken, and both were used to inform the design of **Journey**.
-The final design requirements were generated using the MoSCow method [^moscow], and are as follows:
+The initial project goals can be refined through the research undertaken, and both can be used to inform the design of **Journey**.
+The final design requirements are generated using the _MoSCoW_ method [^moscow], and are as follows:

 ### Structured